dgunning/dgunning/README.md

 ### Hi there 👋

+## About Me
+I am a data scientist and Python Data Engineer
+I work at FINRA - Computerworld's No. 1 midsize company on its 2020 Best Places to Work I do a lot of pandas.
+A lot

+## What I'm up to

+## How to reach me
+Email me at dgunning@gmail.com or find me on LinkedIn

 <!--
 **dgunning/dgunning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.